eobrain/funcgo/README.md

 all the way down!)
 You might start at the `main.go` file in [the source directory][src].

+A smaller set of working code is [fgolib][fgolib].
+In addition to looking at the Functional Go code there, you can also examine the `project.clj` file which is a working example of using the Leiningen plugin.

 There is also do `lein fgoc --repl` to bring up the beginnings of a REPL that you can use to explore...
 ```